Jacbfrancis/Jacbfrancis/README.md

 <div align="center">
   <p>
-    I am a dedicated frontend engineer with a strong passion for continuous improvement and professional development.
+    I am a frontend engineer with a strong passion for continuous improvement and professional development.
 I am committed to advancing my skills and expertise to deliver high-quality, innovative solutions.
   </p>

   <br/>